jonataslaw/getx/README.md

 # Get

 Get is an extra-light and powerful library for Flutter that will give you superpowers and increase your productivity.
-Navigate without context, open dialogs, snackbars or bottomsheets from anywhere in your code in an easy and practical way!
+Navigate without context, open dialogs, snackbars or bottomsheets from anywhere in your code, Manage states and inject dependencies in an easy and practical way!
 Get is secure, stable, up-to-date, and offers a huge range of APIs that are not present on default framework.
 ```dart
 // Default Flutter navigator
 Navigator.of(context).push(